French MP Olivier Dassault dies in helicopter crash | DW | 07.03.2021

 Defying opposition from the French government, the family turned it into an aviation and defense giant before branching out into media assets.

-It counts right-leaning French daily Le Figaro amongst the publications that it owns.
+It counts right-leaning French daily Le Figaro among the publications that it owns.

 The group's Rafale aircraft is considered one of the world's most advanced fighter planes.